pathminder/pathminder.github.io/_skills/craft.md

 **Practice Trade:** You can practice your trade and make a decent living, earning half your check result in gold pieces per week of dedicated work.
 You know how to use the tools of your trade, how to perform the craft's daily tasks, how to supervise untrained helpers, and how to handle common problems.
 (Untrained laborers and assistants earn an average of 1 silver piece per day.)

 **Create Item:** The basic function of the Craft skill is to allow you to make an item of the appropriate type.

+When crafting items, you need tools and an appropriate workspace.
+If improvised tools are used, the check is made with a --2 penalty.
+On the other hand, masterwork artisan's tools provide a +2 circumstance bonus on the check.
+What constitutes an appropriate workspace is often situational.
+Repairing weapons or armor in the field requires only a relatively quiet and clear area, while crafting a suit of full plate requires a workshop and a forge.
+Typically, items of normal or greater complexity require a workshop of some sort, but under certain circumstances, the GM can rule that such items can be created in the field.
+Alchemical items and poisons are exceptions to these guidelines, as their compact nature makes them easier to craft in the field, especially with the help of an alchemist's lab.

+Large, well-stocked workspaces can also aid in the crafting of items, particularly when you use trained and untrained labor.
+These masterwork workspaces grant trained and untrained laborers a +2 circumstance bonus on checks to aid another when they aid your Craft check.
+Furthermore, if a trained or untrained laborer succeeds at the check to aid another by 5 or more, that laborer grants you a +3 bonus on your check instead of the normal +2.
+It typically costs 5 gp per day to rent a masterwork workspace for crafting relatively small items (such as most adventuring gear, alchemical items, armor, poisons, and weapons) and 20 gp per day to rent a masterwork workspace for creating larger items (such as siege engines and vehicles).

 The DC depends on the complexity of the item to be created.
 The DC, your check result, and the price of the item determine how long it takes to make a particular item.
 The item's finished price also determines the cost of raw materials.

-In some cases, the *fabricate* spell can be used to achieve the results of a Craft check with no actual check involved.
-You must still make an appropriate Craft check when using the spell to make articles requiring a high degree of craftsmanship.

-A successful Craft check related to woodworking in conjunction with the casting of the *ironwood* spell enables you to make wooden items that have the strength of steel.

-When casting the spell *minor creation*, you must succeed on an appropriate Craft check to make a complex item.

-All crafts require artisan's tools to give the best chance of success.
-If improvised tools are used, the check is made with a --2 penalty.
-On the other hand, masterwork artisan's tools provide a +2 circumstance bonus on the check.

 To determine how much time and money it takes to make an item, follow these steps.